Rolf Theiler: Laureus Foundation

-In 2012 Rolf Theiler became the President of the Laureus Foundation CH and is also on the board of trustees.
+In 2012 Theiler became president of the Laureus Foundation CH and is also on the board of trustees.
 The foundation is involved in more than 140 charitable projects in 46 countries, helping 1.5 million children worldwide.
-Theiler has helped raise millions to aid over 10,000 children per year in Switzerland with the help of his partners IWC, Mercedes Benz, Roland Berger, J. Safra Sarasin and Ochsner Sport.
-In 2014 Theiler also founded the Laureus Cavallo 'Golf for Good' charity.
+Theiler has helped raise millions to aid over 10,000 children per year in Switzerland with the help of his partners IWC, Mercedes-Benz, Roland Berger, J. Safra Sarasin and Ochsner Sport.
+In 2014 Theiler founded the Laureus Cavallo 'Golf for Good' charity.

 Mercedes CSI

 Theiler founded CSI in 1988 with his brother Urs, together the pair used their own startup capital of roughly CHF 2 million to launch their first event, which attracted 21,000 spectators on its debut.
-According to Bilanz, today CSI is the largest and most lucrative indoor Equestrian tournament in the world, with over 1 million spectators worldwide.
+According to Bilanz, today CSI is the largest and most lucrative indoor equestrian tournament in the world, with over one million spectators worldwide.
 It also hosts the Grand Prix show jumping championship televised live by FEI TV.
 Mercedes-Benz has been a joint partner and sponsor of CSI since inception, other partners include Formula 1 Sauber, LGT, SRF, Tages Anzeiger and Longines.